Kanchan3452/Keywords/README.md

 Read-Only Memory (ROM) is a type of computer memory that stores permanent data and instructions that are essential for a computer to start up and run:

 What it is:
 ROM is a non-volatile memory that stores data that cannot be written over or erased.
 It retains its contents even when the power is off.

-What it does
+What it does:
 ROM contains the instructions needed for a computer to boot up, perform large input/output (I/O) tasks, and protect programs or software instructions.

-How it's used
+How it's used:
 ROM is used in almost every computer, video game consoles, optical storage, calculators, and peripheral devices.

-Types
+Types:
 The types of ROM include PROM (programmable read-only memory) and EPROM (erasable programmable read-only memory).

-Speed
+Speed:
 ROM is generally slower than RAM but faster than a hard drive